StorjOld/plowshare-wrapper/README.md

 plowshare-wrapper
 =================

-Python wrapper for managing multi-host uploads using [plowshare](https://code.google.com/p/plowshare/).
+Python wrapper for managing multi-host uploads and downloads using [plowshare](https://code.google.com/p/plowshare/).
 After uploading it returns a JSON object with links and information about file it uploaded.
 This wrapper contains both a python module and a command line tool.